SDU-eScience/UCloud/docs/developer-guide/accounting-and-projects/grants/grants.md

 [![API: Internal/Beta](https://img.shields.io/static/v1?label=API&message=Internal/Beta&color=red&style=flat-square)](/docs/developer-guide/core/api-conventions.md)

-_---_
+_            Grants provide a way for users of UCloud to apply for resources._

 ## Rationale

-__📝 NOTE:__ Section being reworked (see issue #2026)
+In order for any user to use UCloud they must have credits.
+Credits are required for use of any compute or
+            storage.
+There are only two ways of receiving any credits, either through an admin directly granting you the credits or by receiving them from a project.

+            Grants acts as a more user-friendly gateway to receiving resources from a project.
+Every `Application` goes through the following steps:

+            1. User submits application to relevant project using `Grants.submitApplication`
+            2. Project administrator of `Application.resourcesOwnedBy` reviews the application
+               - User and reviewer can comment on the application via `Grants.commentOnApplication`
+               - User and reviewer can perform edits to the application via `Grants.editApplication`
+            3. Reviewer either performs `Grants.closeApplication` or `Grants.approveApplication`
+            4. If the `Application` was approved then resources are granted to the `Application.grantRecipient`

             ---

-[Grants] provide a way for users of UCloud to apply for resources ([ResourceRequest]) for any [GrantRecipient]

-In order for any user to use UCloud they must have resources.
-Resources, see [dk.sdu.cloud.accounting.api.Wallets], are required for use of any compute or storage.
-There are only two ways of receiving any credits, either through an admin directly granting you the credits or by receiving them from a project.

-The [Grants] service acts as a more user-friendly gateway to receiving resources from a project.
-Every [Application] goes through the following steps:

-1. User submits application to relevant project using [Grants.submitApplication]
-2. Project administrator of [Application.resourcesOwnedBy] reviews the application
-   - User and reviewer can comment on the application via [Grants.commentOnApplication]
+__⚠️ WARNING:__ The API listed on this page will likely change to conform with our [API conventions](/docs/developer-guide/core/api-conventions.md).
+Be careful when building integrations.
+The following changes are expected:

+- RPC names will change to conform with the conventions
-   - User and reviewer can perform edits to the application via [Grants.editApplication]
+- RPC request and response types will change to conform with the conventions
-3. Reviewer either performs [Grants.closeApplication] or [Grants.approveApplication]
-4. If the [Application] was approved then resources are granted to the [Application.grantRecipient]
+- RPCs which return a page will be collapsed into a single `browse` endpoint
+- Some property names will change to be consistent with [`Resource`](/docs/reference/dk.sdu.cloud.provider.api.Resource.md)s

+---

 ## Table of Contents
 <details>